Panelinio/Panelinio/README.md

 I'm working in web technologies but also in Python or C++.\
 My favourite framework is Symfony.\
-I'm currently studying Computer Science at the WSB merito Wrocław.\
+I'm currently studying Computer Science at the WSB Merito Wrocław and I'm currently working for Konveyor Poland as IT Technician.\
 I'm on track for learning more about other programming languages, cybersecurity and graphic design.\
 I like to read books, cook and draw in my free time :D.